schmettow/ylab-edge-pro/README.md

 ## Installing

-All code in this crate is currently developed for a `Cytron Maker Pi Pico`. *Note* that the MP Pico is similar to the robotics-oriented Maker Pi RP2040, but not the same.
-(See [here](https://github.com/9names/makerpi_rp2040), if you have the latter).
+All code in this crate is currently developed for an STM Nucleo-144 F446 board.

 To install the latest version of YLab Edge Pro: